guoweicf/zhangheng_gw_workshop-2025/README.md

 ***

-# Zhangheng GW Astronomy Summer School: Data Analyis Workshop
+# Zhangheng GW Astronomy Summer School: Data Analysis Workshop

-This repository contains the material to support the data analyis workshop.
+This repository contains the material to support the data analysis workshop.

 Firstly, we recommend taking a look at the setup guide, where you can find the information to configure the workspace where you are going to execute the tutorials.